Luis Garcia Player Props: Nationals vs. Guardians

 Guardians Pitching Rankings

-- The pitching staff for the Guardians has a collective 8.2 K/9, which ranks 24th in MLB.
+- The Guardians pitching staff is 25th in MLB with a collective eight strikeouts per nine innings.

-- The Guardians have the 11th-ranked team ERA among all MLB pitching staffs (4.08).
+- The Guardians have a 3.94 team ERA that ranks 10th among all league pitching staffs.

-- Guardians pitchers combine to give up the sixth-fewest home runs in baseball (12 total, 0.9 per game).
+- Guardians pitchers combine to surrender 12 home runs (0.8 per game), the fifth-fewest in the league.

-- Plesac (0-0) makes the start for the Guardians, his third of the season.
+- Bieber (1-0 with a 2.37 ERA and 14 strikeouts in 19 2/3 innings pitched) makes the start for the Guardians, his fourth of the season.

-- The right-hander last pitched on Sunday against the Seattle Mariners, when he threw seven innings, allowing two earned runs while giving up five hits.
+- In his most recent time out on Monday against the New York Yankees, the right-hander tossed seven innings, giving up two earned runs while surrendering five hits.

 © 2023 Data Skrive.
 All rights reserved.